Automattic/regenerate-thumbnails/readme.txt

 Tested up to: 4.4
 Stable tag: trunk

-Allows you to regenerate your thumbnails after changing the thumbnail sizes or switching themes.
+Allows you to regenerate your image upload thumbnails after changing the thumbnail sizes or switching themes.

 == Description ==